 Understanding downrigger blowback

 Current drag, water salinity and the use of different downrigger products will affect your actual trolling depth.
-As an example, the first chart shows that if you are trolling at 4 MPH with an 8 pound weight and you have 100 FT. of cable in the water with no current; the downrigger ball is actually at a depth of about 80 FT.
+As an example, a downrigger blowback chart shows you that if you are trolling at 4 MPH with an 8 pound downrigger weight and you have 100 FT. of cable in the water with no current; the downrigger ball is actually at a depth of about 80 FT.

 Introduction to Downrigger Fishing

-Due to the success of controlled depth fishing, downriggers are now being used throughout the world to catch a wide variety of species in both fresh and salt water.
-Whether fishing for blues off Rhode Island, walleyes in Lake Erie, sailfish off the coast of Florida, or stripers in Tennessee, the use of downriggers will make your fishing more successful and more enjoyable.
+Due to the success of controlled depth fishing, the best downriggers are now being used throughout the world to catch a wide variety of species in both fresh and salt water.
+Whether fishing for blues off Rhode Island, walleyes in Lake Erie, sailfish off the coast of Florida, or stripers in Tennessee, the use of the best downriggers will make your fishing more successful and more enjoyable.

 Best Downrigger Mounting on Boats